Prowlarr/Indexers/CONTRIBUTING.md

 ## Indexer Sync Process

-Indexers are primarily synced from [Jackett](https://github.com/Jackett/Jackett) using the automated sync script:
+Indexers are primarily synced from [Jackett](https://github.com/Jackett/Jackett) automatically via GitHub Actions that run daily at 2 AM UTC.
+The sync can also be triggered manually through the GitHub Actions interface or by running the sync script locally:

 ```bash
 # Manual sync (with automation mode)